paperclip-rs/paperclip/book/actix-plugin.md

 // Mark containers (body, query, parameter, etc.) like so...
 #[derive(Serialize, Deserialize, Apiv2Schema)]
 struct Pet {
+    // You can optionaly add description for an individual property with the following line
+    /// Name of the pet
     name: String,
     id: Option<i64>,
 }